-As we pass age 40, 50, and beyond, we move closer to toward the moment of our death.
-Most of us don’t want to think about that, so we kind of block it out of our minds (which is easy to do, what with the hustle-and-bustle of daily life).
+As we surpass age 40, 50, and beyond, we move closer to the moment of our death.
+Most of us don’t want to think about that, so we kind of block it out of our minds – which is easy to do, what with the hustle and bustle of daily life.

-By not thinking about aging, we will enter our post-50s without having designed a successful-aging strategy that will help us to thrive in our mature adulthood and make the utmost of our lives (by aging strategy, I don’t mean “retirement plan.”
-Retirement planning can be a sage part of a larger aging strategy, but it’s still just a part.)
+By not thinking about aging, we will enter our mature years without having designed a successful-aging strategy that will help us to thrive in our mature adulthood and make the utmost of our lives (by aging strategy, I don’t mean “retirement plan.”
+Retirement planning can be a sage part of a larger aging plan, but it’s still just a part.)

 Fortunately, not everyone deals with aging in this way.

-Some think consciously and deliberately about what their last days on earth might look like and feel like.
-Will they be lucky enough to live into their 90s… or beyond.
+Some think consciously and deliberately about what their last days on Earth might look like.
+Will they be lucky enough to live into their 90s… or beyond?
 Will they be active and alert?
 Will they be happy?
+Will their muscles and joints ache?
 Will their lives feel meaningful?